 At the end of the course, the student will learn the theoretical bases and the fundamental methodologies for the design and verification of the structural elements of a masonry building subjected to static actions.
-The student will also deepen the study of existing masonry buildings, with reference to the different stages of the knowledge process, the most common aspect of vulnerability, as well as the corresponding intervention techniques.
+The student will also deepen the study of existing masonry and reinforced concrete buildings, with reference to the different stages of the knowledge process, the most common aspect of vulnerability, as well as the corresponding intervention techniques.

 Applying knowledge and understanding:

 The student should acquire all those skills which are the basis of a conscious design of masonry buildings subjected to static actions.
-The student will also learn the methodological steps of the vulnerability assessment of existing masonry buildings, as well as the most common intervention criteria and the consequent technical solutions for the strengthening of the structural elements.
+The student will also learn the methodological steps of the vulnerability assessment of existing masonry and reinforced concrete buildings, as well as the most common intervention criteria and the consequent technical solutions for the strengthening of the structural elements.